 A Typical Week at Epicodus

 Epicodus is nothing like a traditional classroom: it's 100% hands-on, building projects and writing code all day, every day.
-There are no lectures, breakout sessions, lightning talks, you name it.
+There are no lectures, breakout sessions, lightning talks, or anything like that.
 The best way to learn coding is to code, and that's what we spend our time on.

-Most evenings and weekends, you'll watch 30-60 minutes of video from our curriculum at www.learnhowtoprogram.com.
-These videos introduce new concepts by explaining the principles and then showing examples of how to apply them in code.
+Homework is typically 30-60 minutes of video or text lessons from our curriculum at www.learnhowtoprogram.com.
+These lessons introduce new concepts by explaining the principles and then showing examples of how to apply them in code.

 In class, we write code all day, every day.
 Most classes begin by coding along with the homework videos, and then adding more features.
 After that, you'll be given a new project to build from scratch.
 The programs you'll build will get progressively more difficult until you have a solid understanding of the concepts you're working on.

-On Friday, you'll work alone on a project that teachers provide feedback on over the weekend.
+For full-time classes, on Fridays, you'll work alone on a project that teachers provide feedback on over the weekend.
+For evening classes, you'll complete this project on your own time.

 "The instructors have the uncanny ability of revealing just enough of the solution when asked for help to not rob you of those great moments of discovery when coding."